Different Types of Forests in India

 - Semi-Desert and Desert Vegetation

-Dry thorn and tropical deciduous forests are found mostly in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, Andhra Pradesh, Jharkhand, and a few areas of Maharashtra in India.
+Dry thorn and tropical deciduous forests are found mostly in Madhya Pradesh, Uttar Pradesh, Odisha, Chhattisgarh, Andhra Pradesh, Jharkhand, and a few areas of Maharashtra in India.

 Mangrove forests exist in India, too.
 The tidal or mangrove forests of Sundarbans, West Bengal, are a top-rated tourist attraction in the state.
 Thick tropical evergreen rainforests exist in the peninsular area and Port Blair, Andaman and Nicobar Islands.
-Thus, the entire country is more or less filled with natural greenery.
+Thus, the entire country is, for the most part, covered with natural greenery.

 How many forests are there in India?